 It is not something that I will be repeating again soon.

-I can’t remember what brand it was and I hope it is not something that is true to all ‘drip’ mixes.
+I can’t remember what brand it was (it was not this one) and I hope it is not something that is true to all ‘drip’ mixes.
 It is clearly something I will have to experiment with.

 The girls thought it was great, even if they left most of it on their plates.
 Fortunately, it peeled off in pretty much one large, floppy piece (which just shows how ghastly it was!).